mytalbot/RELSA/README.md

 ## Data availability

-Raw data with labelled subgroups (treatment/condition columns) can be found in the GitHub repository folder “raw\_data”.
+Raw data with labeled subgroups (treatment/condition columns) can be found in the GitHub repository folder “raw\_data”.
 Data are stored in four \*.txt files.
 [Here is the direct link](https://github.com/mytalbot/RELSA/tree/master/raw_data).
 The data